IHE/RAD.IRA/input/pagecontent/volume-1.md

 A `Session` is a communication channel setup between the `Subscribers` via the `Hub`.
 As long as `Subscribers` are active and have events to communicate with each other, the `Session` can stay open.
 Therefore a `Session` has a long duration.

+TODO: A `Session` represents the activity of a user in a reporting session.
+Typically a session started ... shared workspace ...
+It is a scope for the events in the pub/sub model.
+Glossary Session: an abstract concept representing a shared workspace, such as a user's login session across multiple applications or a shared view of one application distributed to multiple users.
+A session results from a user logging into an application and can encompass one or more workflows.

+TODO: What it represents (conceptually) and what it does (practically)

 A `Context` is used to communicate a subject on which the `Subscribers` should synchronize as appropriate to their business logic.
 As soon as the subject is complete, then the corresponding `Context` can be closed.
-Therefore a `Context` has a short duration.
+Therefore a `Context` has a limited duration within a `Session`.

+TODO: Reference the interruption use case #3 - put it in a separate concept section.

 Note that occasionally a `Context` may be _interrupted_ because of _suspension_, meaning that before the `Context` is closed, another `Context` is opened (e.g. a radiologist needs to suspend the current report on a study in order to review another urgent study).
 In this case, the information of the previous `Context` is still maintained by the `Hub` since it is not closed, but it is _suspended_ (i.e. not the `Current Context`).
 Instead the `Current Context` is switched to the urgent study being opened.
 As soon as the user finished reviewing the urgent study and hence has closed the `Context` of the urgent study, the _suspended_ `Context` will resume to be the `Current Context` since it is the last opened `Context`.

 #### 1:XX.4.1.4 Events vs Commands

+Communication patterns between two systems fall in two general categories: `Commands` and `Events`.
+In this profile, the messages that a `Subscriber` sends to the `Hub` represents an `Event`.
+This RTC-IMR Profile has no support for sending `Commands`.

+TODO: Mention the initiator and the recipient(s)

 `Events` represent facts that have happened.
 For example, DiagnosticReport-open represents an event that an application opens a study for reporting.
 Note that an event has no direct target audience.
 Any applications subscribed to the event will receive the event and the application can determine how to process the event.
 The application that is producing the event is not aware of the actions being performed by different consuming applications, unless these consuming applications in turn publishes additional events.

 On the other hand, `Commands` represent intention, often associated with specific target audience(s).
 For example, Send-Study represents an intention to send a study.
 Therefore the application that sends the commands often has direct knowledge of which applications should execute the commands, or delegate to a proxy service that has the knowledge.

-In this profile, the messages that a `Subscriber` sends to the `Hub` represents an `Event`.
-This RTC-IMR Profile has no support for sending `Commands`.
+TODO: Soften the text.
+In this profile, there is nothing explicitly define as Command in this profile.
+Some implementation may define a command out of band.

 #### 1:XX.4.1.5 Event Awareness vs Event Consumption